BU-EC500-SP15/mbta-busses/README.md

 #### Clone code from github

 Once the Hortonworks Data Platform (HDP) is set up, we can clone the source code from our repository to the linux.
-First we can ssh from host into the HDP by using delow command with password "hadoop":
+First we can ssh from host into the HDP by using command below with password "hadoop":
 ```
 $ ssh root@127.0.0.1 -P 2222
 ```